A social media video claims you cannot have postal votes in referendums.

 The video's claim that scrutineers for the referendum must be registered to a political party is also incorrect.

-The scrutineer appointment form states that in “a referendum, scrutineers can be appointed by the Governor-General, the Governor of a state, the Chief Minister for the Australian Capital Territory, the Administrator of the Northern Territory, or the registered officer of a registered political party.”
+The scrutineer appointment form 17states that in "a referendum, scrutineers can be appointed by the Governor-General, the Governor of a state, the Chief Minister for the Australian Capital Territory, the Administrator of the Northern Territory, or the registered officer of a registered political party."

 There's no qualification they have to be a party member.